NEK-RA/folder-hasher/README.md

 # What's next

 - [ ] Make ability to verify files via hashsums by something like `-c path` (`--check path`)
+- [ ] Allow to specify more than one hashing algorithm
+- [ ] Allow to specify more than one folder
+- [ ] Make ability to specify exclusions (like excluding `.git` folder from tasks)
+- [ ] Check if threading will be useful
+- [ ] Check if bundle produced by [PyInstaller](https://pyinstaller.org/en/stable/index.html) or [Nuitka](https://nuitka.net/index.html) will be small enough
 - [ ] Think a bit later about it and see if anything may be improved